 Adenomyosis is a condition in which the inner uterine lining (the endometrium) breaks through and starts to grow on the uterine muscle and the uterine wall (the myometrium).
 This can cause painful and heavy menstrual period.
 In some cases, it can also lead to fertility problems.

 Although the symptoms and causes of adenomyosis overlap with endometriosis; there is difference in the location of the abnormal growth of the uterine endometrium.
 In some cases (usually advanced stage), both endometriosis and adenomyosis can be diagnosed in a patient.

 If you are struggling with adenomyosis, you are not alone.
 This condition can be debilitating and cause a great deal of pain.
 Thankfully, there are effective natural treatments available that can help you find relief.
-Ayurvedic treatment for adenomyosis involves a holistic approach to establish hormone balance, support fertility, and measures to relieve severe period pain.
+Ayurvedic treatment for adenomyosis involves a holistic approach to establish hormone balance, support fertility, and natural measures to relieve severe pain.

 In this post we will go through the stages, symptoms, causes and Ayurvedic natural treatment for relief from adenomyosis.

 Adenomyosis can cause the uterus to become enlarged and can lead to pain and heavy bleeding during menstruation.
 The four stages of adenomyosis are:

 1. Mild adenomyosis

 This is when small areas of endometrium have broken through the uterine wall.
 There may be no symptoms at this stage.

 This is when larger areas of endometrium have broken through the uterine wall (focal adenomyosis).
 In this case, the growth of adenomyomas is not so wide across the uterine cavity.
 Symptoms may include pain during menstruation and sex, heavy bleeding, and fatigue.